hebozhe/Lej/README.md

         - (1.3.1) A `list` is a `dict` with ordered `int` keys.
             - (1.3.1.1) A `text` (text) is a `list` with character values.

+## Production Schedule
+My current production schedule involves integrating all of the core syntax and semantics.

+If you'd like to see what's in the pipeline for implementation, feel free to visit the Examples folder and see analogous Python and Go programs to the Lej ones.
+They're currently being used so that my coding assistant (ChatGPT) will have specific examples to guide its recommendations and code generation.